 Support Page Content

-Welcome to the Office of Public Affairs and Advocacy.
+Welcome to the Division of Public Affairs and Advocacy.
 The mission of the office is to promote Sacramento State and cultivate public support for it and its students.
 The office serves as the official voice of the University in engaging with community and government agencies at the local, state, and federal level.
 The Advocacy team actively shares examples of academic excellence and student success, as well as university priorities in effort to secure resources and support.

-The Office of Public Affairs and Advocacy also plays a key part in fostering Sacramento State’s institutional role as a leading convener of educators, policy makers, and civic and thought leaders who address current issues that impact our society, economy, and democracy.
+The Division of Public Affairs and Advocacy also plays a key part in fostering Sacramento State’s institutional role as a leading convener of educators, policy makers, and civic and thought leaders who address current issues that impact our society, economy, and democracy.
 The Office is responsible for the oversight of Sacramento State Downtown, a hub for innovation, teaching, learning, and research, and the nationally recognized Center for California Studies, which operates the renowned Capital Fellows Programs, and bridges academia and government in the service of strengthening California’s democracy.
 Additionally, the Office facilitates the Anchor University initiative to deepen the university’s roots in the community and focus on developing long-term relationships and partnerships that mutually benefit the campus and the community.

 Phil Garcia, Vice President for Public Affairs and Advocacy

 Phil Garcia came to Sacramento State in 2004, when he established the Office of Governmental and Civic Affairs and served as its executive director.
-With the creation of the Office of Public Affairs and Advocacy in 2010, he became its vice president.
+With the creation of the Division of Public Affairs and Advocacy in 2010, he became its vice president.

 Prior to his arrival at Sacramento State, Garcia was communications director for then-Lt.
 Gov. Cruz Bustamante and deputy executive director of the State Board of Education.
 Earlier in his career, he was a journalist, working at the Arizona Daily Star, the San Diego Union and in the Washington, D.C., bureau of United Press International.
 His last newspaper job was with the Sacramento Bee, where he was a reporter and editor.